 Camera 1: A Smartphone – BUT Intelligently Used

-- Under the right conditions they take some great looking photos!
+- Under the right conditions, and with the right technique they take some stunning photos!

 - “Zero cost” — You likely own a smartphone with a good camera, so zero additional cost